 - business studies

 - public relations

-Employers generally value relevant skills and work experience more highly than academic qualifications.
+For school leavers, a HND qualification may be beneficial, but employers generally value relevant skills and work experience more highly than academic qualifications.

 - Sales and negotiation abilities